sergioviniciuss/server-explorer/README.md

 - [x] create-react-app is fine for entry/mid-level positions -> I setup everything from scratch since It's not for an entry level position
 - [x] We like tests (Since built it using react hooks, I found more convenient use RTL for the tests - I introduced some tech debts since I didn't have enough time to cover the entire app, but I setup the tests and included many scenarios, both with unit testing and snapshots)

+## Tested with
+- yarn 1.22.10
+- node 16.13.0
+- macOS Big Sur version 11.6.1 (20G224)

+## How to setup
+- clone the repo: git clone https://github.com/sergioviniciuss/server-explorer.git
+- navigate to the root of the repo and run `yarn`to install the dependencies
+- Choose one of the commands from the list below according to what you want to run.

 ## Commands